 We spotted it tucked away off the road, surrounded by an embracing brush of trees in the middle of a meadow.
 As we drove up, I recall this buzz of joy.

 Mom, it was gorgeous in its decay.
 Its fragile beauty spoke to me.

 It had been so long since any human had passed through those doors.

 Tim was afraid of nothing.
 Well, almost nothing.
 And I knew he so very badly would have explored closer if I’d let him.
 Or if all the brambles and late summer wildflowers and fauna had not blocked his way.

 Grey is littered with these abandoned dreams.
 These forgotten places, roads to nowhere anymore littered the landscape.
 Old roads made only for horse and buggy’s.

 Whispers of something.
 I swear, you know, behind Irish Lake and the pastures.
-Tucked in where few venture anymore, I swear there is a Native Burial ground, or something sacred.
+Tucked in where few venture behind the lake, I swear there is a Native Burial ground, or something sacred.
 Something, cause I could feel it as we walked around the edge of this little clearing in the wood.

-The book that Grandma had – The Search For The Girl With The Blue Eyes, by Jess Stearn – well it takes place around Meaford, and up onto Irish Mountain.
+The book that Grandma had – The Search For The Girl With The Blue Eyes, by Jess Stearn – well it takes place around Meaford, and up onto Irish Mountain, south of Georgian Bay.
 The military took it over towards the end of that century, and all those Irish settlers were kicked out.